Digital camera

 Lumix digital camera

 A digital camera is a hardware device that takes photographs and stores the image as data on a memory card.
 Unlike an analog camera, which exposes film chemicals to light, a digital camera uses digital optical components to register the intensity and color of light, and converts it into pixel data.
-Many digital cameras are capable of recording video in addition to taking photos.
+Many digital cameras can record video and take photos.
 The picture is of a Lumix digital camera from Panasonic.

 Note